-The shower sump is located in the forward bilge and can be accessed through the access plate in the cabin sole lid.
-The "Sump Pump" switch on the DC panel must be on for the sump pump to operate.
-The sump collects and discharges drainage from the head shower and condensation from the air conditioner.
-The sump pump should be turned on whenever either are in use.
+The shower sump is located beneath the cover board in the floor of the helm storage compartment.
+The sump pump gets electrical power from the helm accessory fuse block and therefore as long as the battery select switches are on, the pump will operate when needed.
+The sump collects and discharges drainage from the head shower, and condensation from the air conditioners.
 The shower sump contains a filter which should always be installed when using the shower to prevent the sump pump from becoming clogged.
 Similar to a bilge pump, the sump pump is activated automatically by a float switch to discharge the collected water overboard via a thru hull.
 See "Cleaning" on page 6-1 for maintenance information.